archfz/workflo/README.md

 > NOTE!!: After upgrading always run `wfconfigure`

+#### 1.3.0

+- Update chrome driver to v80.
+- Improved speed of additions and removals calculation for bitbucket.
+- Fixed issue where slack was not including last character in MR URL.
+- Fixed issues where bitbucket was to slow and causing fails.
+- Fixed issue where bitbucket could not display changes because of too many changes and it would fail.

 #### 1.2.0

 - Added option to configure which mapping should be with higher priority when cloning